 This is all really nice God, but the novelty has worn off.
 What’s next?

 Perhaps you are waiting for your true love.
 Perhaps you’re waiting on a new job.
 Perhaps you’re waiting for a strained relationship to change.
 Regardless of what you’re waiting for, the point of the wait is not the object you anticipate but the waiting itself.
 This process is your sanctification.
 ‘What’s next’ defeats that purpose.

-Mr. M makes me happy, but he can never make me content.
-Contentment is my choice enabled by God’s work in my heart.
-There will be days when married to Mr. M that our house will feel small or our jobs will make us weary and in those moments I have a choice: wish for better, or remember, this is what I used to wish for.
+Josh makes me happy – and has made me happy over all our six years of marriage – but he can never make me content.
+Contentment is a choice enabled by God’s work in my heart.
+There were days, when married to Josh, that our house felt small and our jobs made us weary and in those moments I had a choice: wish for better, or remember, this is what I used to wish for.
 I am living my dream.
 I’m in the future I prayed for.

 A verse we all know well is Philippians 4:13, “I can do all things through Christ who strengthens me.”
 Taken out of context as it typically is, this verse is usually applied to tough situations we are trying to overcome.
 But in context, Paul was exhorting the Philippians to contentment.
 See the context below:

 “I rejoiced greatly in the Lord that at last you renewed your concern for me.
 Indeed, you were concerned, but you had no opportunity to show it.
 11 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 12 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 13 I can do all this through him who gives me strength.”
 (Phil.
 4:10-13)

 Can I get an Amen?
 This means that our God gives strength specifically to those struggling to be content.